 Best Festivals in Greece

 Greece is a country with strong religious and cultural roots.
-As such, many important festivals dot the calendar.
+As such, many important festivals in Europe dot the calendar.
 As a tourist, be sure to respect the significance of religious holidays.
 But the Greeks are a welcoming people, and these cultural and religious events are often celebrations that tourists of all sorts can enjoy.
 Here are some recommendations:

 Orthodox Easter – Being a Christian nation, Easter is one of the biggest days on the Greek calendar.
 You can find Easter celebrations in Greece anywhere you go.
 Greece has a unique approach to Easter, with candlelight processions lining the streets, particularly surrounding Churches.